geographyboycott/geographyboycott/content/en/boycott/_index.md

 4. Urban planning as practiced by academics and policymakers is an active tool of Israeli settler colonialism.
 This includes the [Bauhaus architecture and urban planning](https://www.plutobooks.com/9780745350936/white-city-black-city/) of Tel Aviv developed as a tool to [expropriate Palestinian land](https://www.ucpress.edu/books/overthrowing-geography/paper) from Jaffaites and surrounding villages to the ["urban planning"](https://www.grassrootsalquds.net/post/urban-planning-roads-transportation) of Jerusalem which during and since the Nakba has expanded Israeli control while preventing [Palestinian development](http://journals.sagepub.com/doi/10.1177/2514848620943877).

-As described below, these kinds of actions do not accord with the AAG's Statement of Professional Ethics.
+As described at our "BDS and the AAG" page, these kinds of actions do not accord with the AAG's Statement of Professional Ethics.

 {{< /accordion >}}